 </head>

-The Template System J1 support website developers for the most important general HTML meta tags:
+The Template System J1 supports website developers with the most important general HTML meta tags:

 -